coleaderme/igpp/README.md

   what a timing!

 ## Todo:
-- make headers/cookies process simple.
+- make headers/cookies process simple:
-- utilize offline cached jsons.
--